OTFormat/OTFormat-Reader/README.md

 ### Restriction

 - Deleted objects are readable from a tape even if delete markers are written in the tape.
-- When a cartridge memory is not accessible, OTFormat Reader identifies a tape with the first six digit of a barcord label.
+- When a cartridge memory is not accessible, OTFormat Reader identifies a tape with the first six digit of a barcode label.

 ## How to build